HKati/pulse-release-gates-0.1/README.md

 external calls, top vendors and models).
 It is CI-neutral and intended for diagnostic and governance dashboards.

 ---

+### Roadmap (shadow layer)

+The current G-shadow layer is intentionally minimal: a small set of overlays and a shadow-only snapshot report that can be shipped safely in the PULSE safe pack.
+Next steps we are planning (non‑breaking, iterative) include:

+- **EPF overlay 2.0**
+  Move from the current demo EPF panel to a more realistic EPF diagnostics overlay (richer fields, clearer mapping to gates, better summary in the snapshot report).

+- **G‑field stability summaries**
+  Extend the `g_field_stability` overlay from a raw diagnostic JSON block to gate-level stability summaries and (optionally) simple historical trends.

+- **GPT usage overlays**
+  Refine the GPT external detection overlay with scenario / product‑line breakdowns and clearer attribution of “internal vs external” usage in the snapshot.

+- **Docs & UX for overlays**
+  Add short “how to add a new overlay” guidance and more snapshot examples, so that teams can plug in additional overlays without touching the core release gates.

+---

 ### EPF (experimental, shadow-only)